-The NYSDOH has completed a source water assessment (Assessment) for the Village in which potential and actual threats to the source groundwater were evaluated.
-The Assessment established a susceptibility rating based on several factors including types of potential contaminants, contaminant mobility, and health risks posed by any potential contaminant.
+The NYSDOH has completed an SWA for the village in which potential and actual threats to the source groundwater were evaluated.
+The SWA established a susceptibility rating based on several factors including types of potential contaminants, contaminant mobility, and health risks posed by any potential contaminant.
 Note that the rating is an estimate of the potential for source water contamination and does not indicate that the water delivered to consumers is or will become contaminated.
-The Village's water sources were rated as having an elevated susceptibility to microbials and nitrates.
-The primary rationale behind this determination is twofold; the source water wells lay in close proximity to permitted discharge facilities and concern exists that the overlying soils may not provide adequate protection from potential contamination.
-While the Assessment determined the Village's wells to be susceptible to microbials, note that the public water supply is disinfected to ensure that that the finished and distributed water meets New York State's drinking water standards for microbial contamination.
+The village's water sources were rated as having an elevated susceptibility to microbials and nitrates.
+The primary rationale behind this determination is twofold; the source water wells lay in proximity to permitted discharge facilities and concern exists that the overlying soils may not provide adequate protection from potential contamination.
+While the assessment determined the village's wells to be susceptible to microbials, note that the public water supply is disinfected to ensure that that the finished and distributed water meets New York State's drinking water standards for microbial contamination.

-The Assessment provides resource managers with additional information for protecting source waters into the future and can be used by the NYSDOH to direct future source water protection activities.
-A copy of the assessment can be obtained by contacting the Village Water Department.
+The SWA provides resource managers with additional information for protecting source waters into the future and can be used by the NYSDOH to direct future source water protection activities.
+A copy of the SWA can be obtained by contacting the Village Water Department.
 See Section "Are There Contaminants in Our Drinking Water?" for a comprehensive list of the contaminants that have been detected in the source water.